enfogroup/aws-cdk-compliance/README.md

 The following features are available for CloudFront.

-* Distribution, compliant CloudFront Distribution Construct
+* Distribution, compliant CloudFront Distribution Construct.
+Will throw if non-compliant properties are passed.
 * defaultDistributionProps, the DistributionProps used to make the distribution compliant

 CloudFront Distribution creation example.